Zhang-Xiyue/PreimageApproxForNNs/README.md

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.
 Auto_LiRPA and alpha-beta-CROWN are released under the BSD 3-Clause license.
-See the LICENSE file in LICENSE-abCROWN
+See the LICENSE file in LICENSE-abCROWN.

 ## Contact
-For inquiries or further information, please contact [Xiyue Zhang](https://zhang-xiyue.github.io/).
+For inquiries or further information, please contact Xiyue Zhang.